Analysis of Regularized Learning in Banach Spaces for Linear-functional Data: Proofs of Theorems

-\begin{remark} In \cite[Theorem 3.1]{HuangLiuTanYe2020}, we deduce the generalized representer theorems for the loss functions of which the range is $[0,\infty]$.
-To simplify the proof of the convergence theorems, the range of $\loss_n$ is restrictive to $[0,\infty)$ here consistently.
-If the range of $\loss_n$ is extended to $[0,\infty]$, then the above proof of the representer theorems still hold true. \end{remark}
+\begin{remark} In \cite[Theorem 3.1]{HuangLiuTanYe2020}, we study the generalized representer theorems for the loss functions with a range $[0,\infty]$.
+To simplify the proofs of the convergence theorems, the range of $\loss_n$ is consistently restricted to $[0,\infty)$.
+If the range of $\loss_n$ is extended to $[0,\infty]$, then the above proofs of the representer theorems still hold true. \end{remark}